fledge-iot/fledge-south-csvplayback/README.rst

 =========================
-foglamp-south-csvplayback
+fledge-south-csvplayback
 =========================

-FLedge South Plugin for CSV playback using either async or poll mode.
+Fledge South Plugin for CSV playback using either async or poll mode.

 Overview
 =====================